-- No discounted options or related Awards may be granted; - Except as otherwise provided in an Award agreement at the time of grant or thereafter by the Compensation Committee, Awards are generally non-transferrable, except to an Award recipient's immediate family member, pursuant to a qualified domestic relations order, by will or the laws of descent and distribution, or to a trust of which the Award recipient is and remains the sole beneficiary for his or her lifetime; - No automatic Award grants are made to any eligible individual; - Awards may be designed to meet the requirements for deductibility as "performance-based compensation" under Section 162(m) of the Code upon stockholder approval of the eligible employees, business criteria and maximum annual per person compensation limits; - Limitations on the maximum number or amount of Awards that may be granted to certain individuals during any fiscal year; - No repricing of stock options or stock appreciation rights without stockholder approval; - Except under limited circumstances, all awards must include a minimum one-year vesting period; - Awards are subject to potential reduction, cancellation, forfeiture, recoupment or other clawback under certain specified circumstances in accordance with our current clawback policy and any other clawback policies we may adopt; and
+- No discounted options or related Awards may be granted; - Except as otherwise provided in an Award agreement at the time of grant or thereafter by the Compensation Committee, Awards are generally non-transferrable, except to an Award recipient's immediate family member, pursuant to a qualified domestic relations order, by will or the laws of descent and distribution, or to a trust of which the Award recipient is and remains the sole beneficiary for his or her lifetime; - No automatic Award grants are made to any eligible individual; - · Limitations on the maximum number or amount of Awards that may be granted to certain individuals during any fiscal year;

+- No repricing of stock options or stock appreciation rights without stockholder approval; - The total number of shares of common stock available for Awards will be reduced by the total number of stock options or stock appreciation rights that have been exercised, regardless of whether (i) any of the shares of common stock underlying such Awards are not actually issued to the participant as the result of a net settlement and (ii) any shares of common stock are used to pay any exercise price or tax withholding obligation with respect to any stock option or stock appreciation right; - · Except under limited circumstances, all awards must include a minimum one-year vesting period; and - Awards are subject to potential reduction, cancellation, forfeiture, recoupment or other clawback under certain specified circumstances in accordance with our current clawback policy and any other clawback policies we may adopt.

 Administration.
-The Compensation Committee of the Board of Directors (the "Committee"), will administer the 2016 Plan and will have authority to make Awards under the 2016 Plan, to set the terms of the Awards, to interpret the 2016 Plan, to establish any rules or regulations relating to the 2016 Plan that it determines to be appropriate and to make any other determination that it believes necessary or advisable for the proper administration of the 2016 Plan.
+The Compensation Committee of the Board of Directors (the "Committee"), will administer the 2018 Plan and will have authority to make Awards under the 2018 Plan, to set the terms of the Awards, to interpret the 2018 Plan, to establish any rules or regulations relating to the 2018 Plan that it determines to be appropriate and to make any other determination that it believes necessary or advisable for the proper administration of the 2018 Plan.

 Eligibility.
-Consistent with certain provisions of Section 162(m) and the accompanying regulations, the employees eligible to receive compensation must be set forth in the plan and approved by our stockholders.
-All employees and non-employee directors of the Company and its affiliates are eligible to receive Awards under the 2016 Plan, as determined by the Committee.
-Eligible employees and non-employee directors who are designated by the Committee to receive an Award under the 2016 Plan are referred to as "Participants."
-As of August 31, 2016, we had approximately 4,200 employees and seven non-employee directors who would be eligible to be Participants in the 2016 Plan.
+All employees and non-employee directors of the Company and its affiliates are eligible to receive Awards under the 2018 Plan, as determined by the Committee.
+Eligible employees and non-employee directors who are designated by the Committee to receive an Award under the 2018 Plan are referred to as "Participants."
+As of August 31, 2018, we had approximately 4,600 employees and seven non-employee directors who would be eligible to be Participants in the 2018 Plan.